jlpteaching/dinocpu/assignments/assignment-3.md

 The DINO CPU code must be updated before you can run each lab.
 You should read up on [how to update your code](../documentation/updating-from-git.md) to get the assignment 3 template from GitHub.

-You can check out the tag `lab3-wq19` to get the template code for this lab.
+You can check out the master branch to get the template code for this lab.
+If you want to use your solution from lab1 as a starting point, you can merge your commits with the `origin` master by running `git pull` or `git fetch; git merge origin/master`.

 ## How this assignment is written

 The goal of this assignment is to implement a pipelined RISC-V CPU which can execute all of the RISC-V integer instructions.
 Like the previous assignment, you will be implementing this step by step starting with a simple pipeline in [Part 1](#part-i-re-implement-the-cpu-logic-and-add-pipeline-registers).
-After that, you will add to your design to implement forwarding, branch prediction, and hazard detection.
+After that, you will add to your design to implement forwarding and hazard detection.

 ## I/O constraint